-The ICF team held meetings with the following key stakeholder organizations in November 2016: Bureau of Energy Efficiency (BEE), Energy Efficiency Services Limited (EESL), and State Energy Conservation Mission (SECM) of Andhra Pradesh.
+The ICF team held meetings with the following key stakeholder organizations in November 2016: Bureau of Energy Efficiency (BEE), Energy Efficiency Services Limited (EESL), and Telangana State New and Renewable Energy Development Agency (TNREDCL) of Telangana.

 The stakeholders and ICF team discussed energy efficiency opportunities, financing avenues, and efficiency-related initiatives.
 They also described barriers for energy efficiency programs, relaying concerns about market conditions, capacity building, and access to international markets.
-In
+In January 2017, the ICF team returned to

-January 2017, the ICF team returned to Vijayawada, AP to meet with stakeholders a second time to present preliminary findings and collect feedback on assumptions and the functionality of the tool.
-At that time, ICF met with additional stakeholder organizations, including BEE, EESL, and officials from local utilities and other government departments in AP.
+Hyderabad, TS to meet with stakeholders a second time to present preliminary findings and collect feedback on assumptions and the functionality of the tool.
+ICF met with additional stakeholder organizations, including BEE, EESL, and other government departments in TS.
 A description of each organization and list of associated contacts can be found in Appendix A.